 Tips in selecting guzhengs 如何挑選古箏

-Ideally, a quartersawn-cut soundboard will be most stable for an instrument.
-However, paulownia wood generally is not big enough to make a quarter-sawn cut for 21-stringed guzheng.
-Therefore, the maker uses the most central part of a flatsawn piece instead.
-According to Guzheng Father Master Xu Zhen-Gao: "the central part (of a flatsawn) is considered the most stable piece.'
+Ideally, a quartersawn soundboard will provide the greatest stability for an instrument.
+However, paulownia wood is generally not large enough to make a quartersawn cut for a 21-string guzheng.
+The manufacturer therefore has to make use of the most central part of a flatsawn piece instead.
+According to Guzheng Father Master Xu ZhenGao: 'The central part (of a flatsawn piece) is considered the most stable piece.'
 The best wood pieces for a

-3. The FrameThe frame of a guzheng is made of hard wood such as Madagascar Rosewood, East Indian Rosewood, Bois de Rose, Golden-thread Nanmu, Burmese Rosewood or Blackwood.
-The effects of a good frame doesn't really add a lot to the sound quality of guzheng, but it adds a difference to the tone.
-Madagascar Rosewood is considered to have clear and pure tone, Thailand Rosewood is considered to have rich and sweet tone, while Golden-thread Nanmu is considered to have deep tone.
-However since a guzheng with an expensive frame usually means higher price in the market, the makers spend more efforts in selecting a good paulownia piece and better bridges and strings for it.
-The main board of a guzheng with high priced frame generally is better in quality and is hand carved by experienced craftsman, while others are just cut by machine or junior craftsman.
+3. The FrameThe frame of a quality guzheng is always made of a hardwood such as Madagascar rosewood, East Indian rosewood, gold-thread nanmu, Burmese rosewood or African blackwood.
+Although a good hardwood frame does not really add much to the sound quality of a guzheng, it does make a difference to the actual tone.
+Madagascar rosewood is considered to impart a clear, pure tone; Thai rosewood is considered to give a rich, sweet tone, while gold-thread nanmu is considered to yield a deep tone.
+Because an instrument with an good hardwood frame means a higher price tag, guzheng makers will also tend to select a better piece of paulownia for it, as well as better bridges and strings.
+The main soundboard of a guzheng with a high priced frame will therefore be generally better in quality; it is hand carved by an experienced craftsman, while other soundboards are simply cut by machine or by a junior craftsman.